 - chopping wood

-Together with us you will take part in the restoration process and learn old building and restoring techniques using cob, wood and stone.
-For gardening, we are using basic no-till techniques and permaculture.
-If you already have some knowledge of the above we are happy to learn from you!
+Together with us you will take part in the restoration process of the house and learn old building and restoring techniques using cob, wood and stone.
+You will learn more about gardening, pruning trees and vines, making vineyard, baking bread etc. If you already have some knowledge of the above we are happy to learn from you!

 We will introduce you into the social, cultural and economic context and help you discover the whole area of western Romania.
 When more workawayers stay at the house, the experience can be more fun and enjoyable.
 We can help revive community life, bring back traditions and set an example in building restoring.